Ex-premier Johnson signs deal for memoir

 He was forced to resign in July 2022 after dozens of members of his government quit in protest.

 No publication date has been set for the book, which will be published in the U.K. by Harper Collins imprint William Collins.
-Financial details of the deal were not disclosed.
+The financial details of the deal were not disclosed.

 “I look forward to working with Boris Johnson as he writes his account of his time in office during some of the most momentous events the United Kingdom has seen in recent times,” said Arabella Pike, publishing director at William Collins.